Theological Issues in the African American Church

 This class is available for credit towards a degree or as auditing credit.

-Complete the form below to find out more about how you can be involved in Leadership in the African American Church
+Complete the form below to find out more about how you can be involved in Theological Issues in the African American Church